jaspector

 Building and Electric inspections Monday-Friday (when available); Plumbing and Fire Protection on select days only; Certificate of Occupancy Monday-Friday

-Typical inspection sequence: Required inspections: foundation/footings, framing, rough plumbing, rough electrical, fire protection, final inspections.
+Typical sequence: Required inspections: foundation/footings, framing, rough plumbing, rough electrical, fire protection, final inspections.
 Plumbing and fire protection inspections on select days only.

 In-person inspections required; remote inspections not standard practice.